Falkan3/laravel-csv-seeder/readme.md

 	1,Foo
 	2,Bar

-Seed classes must extend `Flynsarmy\CsvSeeder\CsvSeeder`, they must define the destination database table and CSV file path, and finally they must call `parent::run()` like so:
+Seed classes must extend `Falkan3\CsvSeeder\CsvSeeder`, they must define the destination database table and CSV file path, and finally they must call `parent::run()` like so:

-	use Flynsarmy\CsvSeeder\CsvSeeder;
+	use Falkan3\CsvSeeder\CsvSeeder;

 	class StopsTableSeeder extends CsvSeeder {